narcelhio/portfolio/README.md

 # DevEngineer

-Flexible and dedicated engineer with a strong passion for innovation and mechanical expertise.
+Flexible and dedicated engineer with a strong passion for innovation in Electrical and mechanical expertise.
 My background includes over 8 years of industrial design experience, spanning both the United States and Africa, where I played a pivotal role in hands-on design and build.
 I excel in analyzing mechanical designs, troubleshooting issues, and consistently delivering results with an unwavering focus on precision.
-As a team-oriented individual, I bring a motivated attitude and a track record of effective communication, seamless project coordination, and successful problem-solving within the field of mechanical engineering.
+As a team-oriented individual, I bring a motivated attitude and a track record of effective communication, seamless project coordination, and successful problem-solving within the field of mechanical  and Electrical engineering.

 #### Technical Skills: Python, SQL, AWS, HTML, MATLAB, CSS,JavaScript, Linux, CAD, SolidWorks, C++